-About Boards of Nursing
+About U.S. Boards of Nursing

-What are Boards of Nursing?
+What are U.S. Boards of Nursing?

-More than 100 years ago, state governments established BONs to protect the public's health and welfare by overseeing and ensuring the safe practice of nursing.
+More than 100 years ago, state and territorial governments established BONs to protect the public's health and welfare by overseeing and ensuring the safe practice of nursing.
 BONs achieve this mission by outlining the standards for safe nursing care and issuing licenses to practice nursing.
-Once a license is issued, the board's job continues by monitoring licensees' compliance to state laws and taking action against the licenses of those nurses who have exhibited unsafe nursing practice.
+Once a license is issued, the board's job continues by monitoring licensees' compliance to jurisdictional laws and taking action against the licenses of those nurses who have exhibited unsafe nursing practice.

 The Nurse Practice Act